Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 CAM4 is an adult streaming platform that left an Elasticsearch database exposed without authentication.
 Security researchers discovered 7 terabytes of data sitting open on the internet.
 CAM4 took the database offline within 30 minutes of notification, but the exposure window is unknown.

 The breach included extremely sensitive data.
 Chat transcripts and sexual orientations create serious blackmail risks for victims.
-Payment logs add sextortion potential.
-Criminals regularly exploit this type of data.
-Despite being the largest breach by record count, there’s no confirmed evidence the data was exploited before it was discovered.
+Payment logs add sextortion potential on top of that.
+What’s striking about CAM4 is that despite being the largest breach by record count ever recorded, there’s no confirmed evidence the data was exploited before researchers discovered it.
+The window may have been short enough that criminals never found it.

 Lesson: Asset inventory and configuration management matter.
 You can’t protect databases you don’t know exist.
 Elasticsearch clusters need authentication enabled by default.
 You also need processes to detect internet-exposed assets.